Fluoride and Fluoridation

 Fluoridation of drinking water is the addition or adjustment of fluoride to a drinking water supply for the purpose of preventing and controlling tooth decay.

 Fluoride is voluntarily added to some drinking water systems as a public health measure for reducing the incidence of cavities among the treated population.
-The decision to fluoridate a water supply is made by the local municipality, and is not mandated by EPA or the State of Maine.
+The decision to fluoridate a water supply is made by the local municipality, and is not mandated by the Environmental Protection Agency (EPA) or the State of Maine.
 The U.S. Centers for Disease Control and Prevention (CDC) provides recommendations about the optimal levels of fluoride in drinking water in order to prevent tooth decay.

-There are 65 community water systems in Maine that currently fluoridate, providing drinking water to 133 communities throughout the state, to over 520,000 people.
+There are 65 Community water systems in Maine that currently fluoridate, providing drinking water to 133 communities throughout the state to over 520,000 people.
+Click here for a list of PWS that fluoridate their drinking water.

 Fluoride can also be present in water systems that do not fluoridate.
 Most water supplies contain some naturally occurring fluoride from the erosion of natural deposits in the bedrock.
 Fluoride can also enter drinking water as a result of impact to groundwater in discharge from fertilizer and aluminum factories from fertilizer.